Unlawful Presence Explained: What It Means and How to Avoid Immigration Penalties

 • Myth 3: You cannot fix unlawful presence.

 Reality: While challenging, options like waivers and legal counsel can help you navigate a path forward.
-For some people, adjusting status to permanent resident may be a straight path forward.
+For certain people, adjusting status to permanent resident may be a straight path forward.

-Unlawful presence is a critical issue that can impact your ability to live, work, and reunite with loved ones in the U.S. By staying informed, acting quickly, and seeking assistance when needed, you can protect your immigration status and future opportunities.
+Any time in the U.S. without legal status can potentially impact your ability to live, work, and reunite with loved ones in the U.S. By staying informed, acting quickly, and seeking assistance when needed, you can protect your immigration status and future opportunities.

 Want more immigration tips and how-to information for your family?